depicted-candela/stateless-mind/README.md

       - *The C Programming Language*: Chapter 5: Pointers and Arrays, Chapter 8: The UNIX System Interface (Storage Allocator)
       - *The Rust Programming Language*: Chapter 4: Understanding Ownership, Chapter 15: Smart Pointers
       - *The Rust Reference*: Section 10.1.13: Pointer types, Section 13.1: Memory allocation and lifetime
+      - **Computer Organization and Design (Patterson & Hennessy)**: Chapter 5: "Large and Fast: Exploiting Memory Hierarchy".
     - **Technologies/Programming**: C (pointer arithmetic), Rust (ownership, smart pointers)
     - **Training Application**: Implement a dynamic array in C using pointers and memory allocation; rewrite it in Rust using smart pointers to compare memory safety models.
+Then, write a simple C program that demonstrates cache misses vs. cache hits (e.g., by iterating through a large 2D array row-wise vs. column-wise) and explain the performance difference using concepts from Patterson & Hennessy, Chapter 5.
   - **System calls in C**
     - **Chapters**:
       - *The C Programming Language*: Chapter 7: Input and Output, Chapter 8: The UNIX System Interface